-I. Written Notice to Expel
+J. Written Notice to Expel

-The Principal or designee, following a decision of the CMP Governing Board to expel, shall send written notice of the decision to expel, including the CMP Governing Board's adopted findings of fact, to the student or parent/guardian.
+The Principal or designee, following a decision of the CMP Governing Board to expel, shall send written notice of the decision to expel, including the CMP Governing Board's adopted findings of fact, to the student and the student's parent/guardian.
 This notice shall also include the following:

-- 1. Notice of the specific offense committed by the student - 2.
-Notice of the student's or parent/guardian's obligation to inform any new district in which the student seeks to enroll of the student's status with the Charter School.
+1. Notice of the specific offense committed by the student

+2. Notice of the student's or parent/guardian's obligation to inform any new district in which the student seeks to enroll of the student's status with the Charter School.

-The Principal or designee shall send a copy of the written notice of the decision to expel to the student's district of residence as soon as practicable.
+The Principal or designee shall send a copy of the written notice of the decision to expel to the chartering authority.
 This notice shall include the following: